 This is the main one we’ve been discussing so far.
 These 2nd chance drawings are held four times a year, on the second Wednesday of March, June, September and December.
 Every second chance drawing has only one top prize.

-The top prize here will be the top prize of the original game.
-For example, in the recent $2 “Triple 333” instant ticket, the top prize you could win was $3,333.
+Also in Vermont, the top prize in the 2nd chance drawing is typically the top prize of the original game.
+For example, in a past $2 “Triple 333” instant ticket, the top prize you could win was $3,333.
 Thus, the one prize given away in the second-chance drawing is $3,333.

 However in addition to the top prize, quarterly drawings are held in which at least 100 losing tickets are drawn.
 The holders of each of those 100-plus tickets are given the same cash prize.
-The cash prizes vary, but they have never been below $200.
+The cash prizes vary, but recently they been $250.

 The December quarterly drawings offer the greatest number of prizes.
-Last December, for example, the lottery gave $200 cash prizes to 225 different people entered into any second chance lottery drawing.
+In December 2021 for example, the lottery gave $250 cash prizes to 150 different people entered into any second chance lottery drawing.

 2) Promotions 2nd Chance